What Is DHT And How Does It Cause HAIR FALL?

 A receding hairline and thinning crown can induce stress in just about everyone.
 And it often leaves us scouting for answers about what is causing this?
 Is this stress, diet (When was the last time you ate lauki?), lifestyle (money heist binges and FIFA nights no more!) or genetics?
 Unfortunately the more you look the more confused you get, let us try and save you some surfing time and some wifi usage (it is keeping us going during quarantine).

-Here’s the deal, Male Pattern Baldness or Androgenic Alopecia is primarily caused by dihydrotestosterone (DHT), a male steroid hormone or androgen.
+Here’s the deal, Pattern Baldness or Androgenic Alopecia is primarily caused by dihydrotestosterone (DHT), a male steroid hormone or androgen (however it is present in females too in less percentage).
 For those who are genetically susceptible the effect can start as early as our late teens (yes!
 MPB has nothing to do with age!), although it may not be apparent until much later.
 The impact starts with shortening of the hair lifecycles and gradually follicles start to shrink over time as the DHT binds to the hair follicles and stops them from being able to absorb the nutrients (this is why we try to fix your absorption) they need to create and grow hair.

 This is what DHT does to hair.
 The point is though DHT is responsible for those defining male characteristics including hair, it is also responsible for males losing their hair quicker.
 Although women can also suffer from hair loss of this type, it is less common among them.

 Okay, but what does testosterone have to do with my hair?